littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 -"For Discovery" Machine Intelligence NPC origin apparently preventing non-MI civics?
 -No longer need to explicitly set "For Discovery" Machine Intelligence NPC civics since origin precludes badboy (and other) options (why did I not do this sooner).
 -Using scripted triggers to check authority in places that I missed.
+-Civic/Origin setup no longer takes place at the same time as setting global flags (i.e., at game start).

 v6.1.0 (7/19/24) - Built-In Adaptation to Ethics and Civics Classic -Using random_weight and ai_weight to null out incompatibility between civics and E&C ethics to avoid randomly-generated and AI-player empires with silly combinations of ethics and civics.